grishick/pydantic-airtable/docs/guide/crud-operations.md

 ## Transaction-Like Patterns

-AirTable doesn't support transactions, but you can implement patterns:
+Airtable doesn't support transactions, but you can implement patterns:

 ### Create with Cleanup